JayWIlsonJr/Notes/class-12/README.md

 http://jsbin.com/wakifa/1/edit?js,output

 # Asynchrony
 Beware of asynchrony.
-Asynchronous functions should/will always execuet after the current execution context is finished.
+Asynchronous functions should/will always execute after the current execution context is finished.

 # Promises
 Promises are a way to gain control over asynchrony.
 The callbacks will be executed in the order you add them.